 English Language for Academic Purposes (ELAP) is a full-time English language training program offered in 15-week sessions beginning in January (Spring) and August (Fall) as well as during the summer, beginning in May.
 Full-time ELAP students take a minimum of 18-20 hours of English language instruction each week.
 Additional electives are also available.
 Students who do not require a visa may take ELAP courses part-time.

 *Dates are tentative.
-Please check back for updated information or contact Angie Maffeo at firstname.lastname@example.org for any questions about summer courses
+Please check back for updated information or contact the International Programs Office at firstname.lastname@example.org for any questions about summer courses.

-Students who do not have a TOEFL score or who score below a 55 on the TOEFL test are welcome to apply and will be considered on an individual basis.
+Students who do not have a TOEFL score are welcome to apply and will be considered on an individual basis.
 They may be admitted at the discretion of the University into a prolonged ELAP program with beginner level components.